reframejs/reframe/readme.md

 This means that you can gradually take over the glue code.
 More at [Concepts - Progressive Eject](/docs/concepts.md#progressive-eject).

-With Reframe you can build an app in a scalable way:
+With Reframe you can build an app in a quick yet scalable way:
  1. First, quickly bootstrap a prototype.
     <br/>
     (All glue code is taken care by Reframe.)